DENSO’s Sustainability Management

 To approach sustainability from a multifaceted perspective and to understand how our work relates to social issues and pursue efforts accordingly, we held meetings provided by outside lecturers (investors, officers in charge of sustainability at corporations, and members of international organizations) and workshops that helped deepen the understanding of sustainability among our employees.

 Incorporating Sustainability into Fiscal Year Plans

 When formulating annual plans, divisions are asked to utilize the SDGs along with a perspective of addressing social issues to formulate individual employee performance goals based on the role of their organization and their priority initiative themes for the given fiscal year.
 This approach is taken to deepen the understanding of sustainability among all divisions and all employees.

 Indication of Relevant SDGs on Employee IDs (DENSO CORPORATION, Group companies in South Korea, and other Asian Countries)

 When setting personal annual performance goals, employees are asked to think about the SDG goals to which their work will contribute and to indicate those goals on their employee IDs and business cards.
 This measure allows employees to reflect on their own SDG goals and to share these goals with their colleagues and thereby create more frequent opportunities to talk about how to contribute to the accomplishment of the SDGs.

-In addition, we disclose information via integrated reports, our corporate website, news releases, and other media while also encouraging all employees to proactively discuss sustainability with customers, their families, and other stakeholders in order to communicate our initiatives to external stakeholders.
+We disclose information via integrated reports, our corporate website, news releases, and other media while also encouraging all employees to proactively discuss sustainability themes with customers, their families, and other stakeholders with the aim of communicating our initiatives to external stakeholders.